wheybags/freeablo/readme.md

 #Controls
 Mouse to walk around, just like the original, and click on doors to open them.

-Up and Down arrow keys will move up / down through dungeon levels.
+o and p keys will move up / down through dungeon levels.

 n will turn on collision (player will not be able to walk through walls).

 q to quit

+esc to open pause menu

 The above will all be made configurable at some point.